 Baruch atah Adonai, Eloheinu Melech ha-olam, asher kiddishanu b’mitzvotav, v’tzivanu lehadlik neir shel [Shabbat v’shel] Yom Tov.

-We praise God, Spirit of the Universe, who has made us distinct through your directives and has directed us to kindle [the Shabbat] and holiday lights.
+We praise God, Spirit of the Universe, who has directed us to kindle [the Shabbat] and holiday lights.

 Why make an account and save your favorite JewBelong stuff?
 Because someday Jack is going to get off his ass and pop the question and you’re going to get to plan that wedding you've been thinking about since third grade.